Updated: Apr 27

 I know you just got your pellet smoker, and you are itching to be the backyard brisket champion, but hold on... grab a beer... there is a lot of ground to cover.
 Trust me, when I started this journey, I tried to pass off some pretty terrible brisket as edible.
 If I could go back and talk to my younger self, this is precisely the information I would provide.

 That is a daily question the Smoked Bros Team has received from our followers.
-There is more to smoking a brisket than seasonings, cook times, cooking temps, Texas crutch, injecting, resting, and slicing.
+There is more to Texas Style Smoked Brisket than seasonings, cook times, cooking temps, Texas crutch, injecting, resting, and slicing.
 If you are brand new to smoking...
 STOP, RIGHT HERE!
 Let me save you some time, money, and frustration.
 You need to start with Smoked Pulled Pork, because it is SO MUCH MORE forgiving, and you can overcook it without severe consequences.
 Brisket is not your friend, it is the enemy while you are learning to smoke meat.

 If you don't believe me, here are a few quotes from dear friends that are in the competitive BBQ space: